 It’s important to note the dangers that occur when we conflate the two, like in this story from Shelby Davis-Cooper: My Instagram’s Perfect, My Real Life Is Not.
 But it’s getting to the point where it doesn’t really matter if you’re successful, fun, beautiful, rich, whatever unless you have the pictures to prove it.

 You only meet around 3 new people a day (on average) in the city (learn about your impact here: Why We Live – Counting The People Your Life Impacts), but with Instagram (etc), a number that grows exponentially larger than that can know how cool your life is, how interesting you are, simply with the right hashtag.
 And then (fingers crossed!), they’ll follow you.
 And then every little thing you do has been quantified by the validation of others.

 The pinnacle that we are struggling to reach is to live the life that is picture-worthy on its own.
 To be interesting enough that everyone pays attention.
 No need for filters.
 No need for Photoshop or paid-for followers.
 To be, in a word, special.

-And so the pictures are increasingly important: If you met the Dalai Lama, if you dived off of a cliff in New Zealand, or swam with sharks in the Bahamas (#OMG) you had better have pics.
+And so the pictures are increasingly important: If you met the Dalai Lama, if you dove from a cliff in New Zealand, if you swam with sharks in the Bahamas (#OMG) you had better have pictures to show the world.
 Because everybody else certainly does.
 Because that’s what makes it real.

-Because if you don’t, whatever it is that you did, didn’t really happen.
+Because, if you don’t, whatever it is that you did in this picture-obsessed society, didn’t really happen.